-Judgment No. UNDT/2011/188
+38. It is generally accepted that mere financial loss is not enough to satisfy the test of irreparable damage (Fradin de Bellabre UNDT/2009/004, Utkina UNDT/2009/096).
+The Tribunal has found in a number of cases that harm to professional reputation and career prospects, or harm to health, or sudden loss of employment may constitute irreparable damage (see. e.g., Corcoran UNDT/2009/071, Calvani UNDT/2009/092).

-UNDT/2009/096).
-The Tribunal has found in a number of cases that harm to professional reputation and career prospects, or harm to health, or sudden loss of employment may constitute irreparable damage (see, e.g., Corcoran mandatory period of one month's unemployment in the circumstances of those cases would cause the Applicant irreparable harm.
+39. In Villamoran, Parekh, Helminger, and Buckley the Tribunal found that a mandatory period of one month's unemployment in the circumstances of those cases would cause the Applicant irreparable harm.
 In the present case the Tribunal accepts the Applicant's assessment of the potential irreparable harm the implementation of the contested decision would have on her rights and entitlements.